tmoosting/Schemer/README.md

 </sub>

-A data framework with Unity application that translates political settings through an SQLite database into political hierarchies which can be acted upon to simulate political power dynamics.
+A data framework with Unity application that translates political settings through an SQLite database into political hierarchies which can  simulate political power dynamics through a set of actions.

 Original research question:

 *Can the essentials of political power be represented in a flexible digital platform that allows playful exploration of the concept?*

-### Unity WebGL
-to follow

 ### Research Paper
 eta dec 2021

+### Running in Unity
+- First item
+- Second item
+- Third item
+- Fourth item